 It is important to remember that medication should not be used to combat insomnia without first consulting a doctor, but there are several proven natural alternatives when addressing this problem.

 At Pharmactive, we have developed affron™, a saffron extract with the highest purity, which has shown to improve sleep quantity and quality in a clinical trial.
-The secret of affron™ lies in its multi-target mechanism of action, capable not only of helping us sleep better but of significantly reducing the anxiety associated with the moments before bed, getting us to face that moment with greater tranquility and serenity.
+The secret of affron™ lies in its multi-target mechanism of action, capable not only of helping us sleep better but of significantly reducing the stress associated with the moments before bed, getting us to face that moment with greater tranquility and serenity.